 - Cardiac CT capabilities – gated acquisitions and bolus tracking.

 Nuclear medicine – SPECT/CT and whole body imaging

 - Two SPECT/CT gamma camera systems, capable of imaging both diagnostic and Molecular Radiotherapy (MRT) subjects.
 Dynamic and gated acquisitions are available, including first-pass imaging.

 - Research slots need to be pre-booked within regular clinical hours (Monday-Friday 8am-6pm and Saturdays 8am-1pm).

 Plain radiography and fluoroscopy – fully digital systems with low dose high-resolution fluoroscopic image grab facilities, C arm and dyna CT capability

 Ultrasound – 2014 generation state of the art equipment with ultra high resolution high frequency, compound imaging capability, Doppler enabled scanners with a full array of transducers

-To use the imaging resources for research, please complete the research imaging proposal form and send it to the Research Imaging Management Group (RIMG) via Marion Nelson.
+To use the imaging resources for research, please complete the research imaging proposal form and send it to the research imaging management group (RIMG) via Freya Davis, radiology research coordinator.
 This form should be submitted as early as possible, preferably before grant applications have been submitted.
 You can see the full process here.